-The B-2 Spirit stealth bomber represents the pinnacle of American aviation technology—a flying wing designed to penetrate the most sophisticated air defenses in the world.
+The B-2 Spirit represents the pinnacle of American aviation technology — a flying wing designed to penetrate the most sophisticated air defenses in the world.
 At the heart of this $2 billion aircraft sits a cockpit unlike any other, designed for two-person crews to fly missions lasting over 30 hours while delivering nuclear or conventional weapons with extraordinary precision.

 The Flying Wing Challenge